 Navigating the complexities of end-of-life planning can be daunting, but understanding the differences between a last will and testament and a living will is crucial.
 Both documents serve distinct purposes and ensure that an individual’s wishes are honored, yet they operate in different contexts.

 A last will and testament outlines how a person’s assets and estate will be distributed after their death.
 It provides clarity and direction for loved ones during a challenging time.
-On the other hand, a living will focuses on medical decisions and care preferences should the individual become incapacitated and unable to communicate their wishes.
+On the other hand, a living will focus on medical decisions and care preferences should the individual become incapacitated and unable to communicate their wishes.

 By distinguishing between these two essential legal tools, individuals can make informed decisions that reflect their personal values and provide peace of mind for themselves and their families.